Rashid Latif © Getty Images

 Rashid Latif, arguably Pakistan’s best gloveman across eras, was born on October 14, 1968.
-Abhishek Mukherjee looks at the career that got truncated due to stiff competition and, somewhat unusually, honesty.
+Abhishek Mukherjee looks at the career that got truncated due to stiff competition and, well, honesty.

 There was, of course, the aggressive Moin Khan, but the reason that he often usurped Latif’s place behind the stumps was the fact that he was a no-nonsense, combative batsman who could tear any bowling apart on his day.
 In fact, he was so good in front of the stumps (and Latif was so better behind it) that Moin had actually played as a specialist batsman in 11 international matches.